abdulraffay-m/abdulraffay-m/README.md

 I'm a Computer Science student who genuinely likes the whole stack — front-end, back-end, databases, and the lower-level stuff most people skip (processes, threads, memory).
 My coursework covers AI/ML, operating systems, databases, software engineering, and compiler design, and I like turning that into things that actually work, not just assignments that get submitted and forgotten.

-Outside of coding, I keep a personal knowledge base in Obsidian, I'm into Bollywood/Lollywood music, and I unwind with the occasional PS4 session.

 I take freelance work seriously — clear communication, realistic timelines, and code that doesn't fall apart the week after delivery.

 ---